argoproj-labs/argocd-image-updater/README.md

 The following things are on the roadmap until the `v1.0` release.

-* Extend ArgoCD functionality to be able to update images for other types of applications.
+* Extend Argo CD functionality to be able to update images for other types of applications.

 * Provide web hook support to trigger update check for a given image